 Tracy J. Fullerton, M.F.A.

-Associate Professor and Chair, Interactive Media Division
+Professor of Cinematic Arts and Chair, Interactive Media Division

 Electronic Arts Endowed Chair, Interactive Entertainment

 Director of the USC Game Innovation Lab, Tracy Fullerton is an experimental game designer, entrepreneur, and author of Game Design Workshop, a design textbook in use at game programs worldwide.
 Current projects include Collegeology, a suite of games to help middle and high school students strategize their paths to college, funded by the Department of Education, the USC Provost’s office, the Gates Foundation and the Rosalinde and Arthur Gilbert Foundation.
 Also, Walden, a Game, which simulates the experiment in living conducted by Henry David Thoreau at Walden Pond in 1845-47.